 Worst still, were it not for the corrosive influence of the nanny, I’m certain Captain Von Trapp would have rightfully knifed that Nazi kid, right in the throat. ’You are sixteen, going on seventeen’ — Excuse me, but no. But Von Trapp?
 He let’s the matter slide.
 Of course, in his defense, he’s been going through some things of late.
 His children are scarcely what you’d call obedient anymore.
 More worryingly, they’re showing signs of wanting careers in musical theatre.

-It’s one thing to close the door on hot Nazi crumpet, but I suppose that having to contend with this mysterious beautiful nanny appearing out of nowhere, making clothes out of curtains and singing nonsensical songs about jam and bread — well, a man can get confused I suppose.
+It’s one thing to close the door on hot Nazi crumpet, but a mysterious nanny has appeared out of nowhere.
+She’s making clothes out of curtains and singing nonsensical songs about jam and bread.
+A man can get confused, I suppose.
 Of course, she’s also recently decided not to become a nun.
 That would distract me on a personal level as well.
 So there are a lot of confusing variables at play.
 After the movie, I read that Captain Von Trapp ended up working in musical theatre in America.
 Lost his marbles altogether, poor bloke.
-And if it could happen to a man like that, it could happen to anyone.
+If it could happen to a man like that, it could happen to anyone.

 In summary, chilling stuff.